Volunteering

 (805) 484-2282

-(805) 527-4437 Provides afterschool and school break programs to youths age 6-17 at an affordable cost Teaching life skills, tutoring, technical assistance, coaching, fundraising, career development programs, performing arts, office work, building repairs, and more!
-Must be at least 16 years of age
+(805) 527-4437 Provides afterschool and school break programs to youths age 6-17 at an affordable cost Teaching life skills, tutoring, technical assistance, coaching, career development, performing arts, office work, building repairs, and more!
+Must be at least 16 years of age.

 CASA of Ventura County

-(805) 389-3120 Represents children in court who are removed from their homes by protective services Court Appointed Special Advocates (CASAs), fundraisers
+(805) 389-3120 Represents children in court who are removed from their homes by protective services Court Appointed Special Advocates (CASAs) over 21 years of age and fundraisers.

 Community Pregnancy Clinic